-CelebrateOne is a community-engagement initiative led by Columbus Public Health and the Greater Columbus Mortality Task Force to reduce infant mortality by 40 percent and halve the racial health disparity gap by 2020, CelebrateOne and Columbus Public Health set a goal of adding 72 new community health workers to conduct outreach to women of childbearing age in eight Columbus communities.
+CelebrateOne is a community-engagement initiative led by Columbus Public Health and the Greater Columbus Mortality Task Force.
+In an effort to reduce infant mortality by 40 percent and halve the racial health disparity gap by 2020, CelebrateOne and Columbus Public Health set a goal of adding 72 new community health workers to conduct outreach to women of childbearing age in eight Columbus communities.
 The initiative was funded by a $1.7 million partnership grant from the United Health Foundation in 2016.